Vertex-Rage-Studio/ue-helper/README.md

 2. In Blender: Open User Preferences and under Add-ons click Install from file.
 Navigate to the downloaded file in step 1 and select it.
 3. It should now appear in the window with Add-ons.
 You can tick the checkbox to enable it.
 If the checkbox don't appear search for "ue-helper"

+Note, for BfUE 0.4.1 use ue-helper version of 0.0.3. v0.0.4 and onwards are for 0.4.2 and newer.

 # Ligtmap UV Generation

 New feature: the addon can generate now lightmap UVs for objects using Blender's built in lightmap UV generation algorithm.